 However, it’s probably not going to get you the desired outcome of why you want to work out more.

-If you are currently employed but looking to branch out on your own and build your own programming business, it’s extremely useful to have your own website showcasing your skills.
+If you’re currently employed but looking to branch out on your own and build your own programming business, it’s great to have your own programming blog showcasing your skills.

 S—The goal is to build a website